In Florida, transfer taxes are also referred to as "documentary stamps" or "doc stamps," and they're typically paid by

 Who pays transfer taxes in Florida: The buyer or the seller?

-In most cases, the seller is responsible for paying the Doc Stamps.
+In most Florida home sales, the seller is responsible for paying the Doc Stamps.
 However, responsibility for the transfer taxes can be transferred during closing negotiations.
 The final payee will be outlined in the contract.